New local business owners thrive in pandemic and supply chain issues

 “Having a thriving, flourishing business, it comes with its challenges,” Jennifer Penner, owner of H&H Collection, said.

-H&H Collection offers allergy and asthma-friendly scented candles, but the product comes at a cost.
+H&H Collection, a new business started in 2020, offers allergy and asthma-friendly scented candles, but the product comes at a cost.

 “We have one particular supplier that we look at for our fragrance oils,” Penner said.
 “We have to of course purchase them in bulk.
 That means the shipping price is going to go up because it’s coming from North Carolina.”